lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 Rundown of tools used throughout this workshop.

 ### Bonus: [From Jupyter Notebook to scripting]()
-Challenge: Write a python script using the tools we learned throughout this workshop.
+Challenge: Write a Python script using the tools we learned throughout this workshop.

 ## The material in this workshop was built using